There is a timeline for the Jaytee studies and disputes.

 2015 — Sheldrake summarizes his refutations of Wiseman.

-Shermer speaks directly to the Jaytee experiments in two paragraphs.
-I quote them here in italics, inserting [square-
+In his Response to Sheldrake’s opening Statement in their second set of dialogs (“Mental Action at a Distance”) Shermer speaks directly to the Jaytee experiments in only two paragraphs.
+I quote them directly below in italics, inserting [square-

 In this this paper by Richard Wiseman, Mathew Smith, and Julie Milton, for example, the authors reveal what happens when you operationally define what constitutes a “hit” in psychical research, in this case whether or not Jaytee the dog knew when his owner Pam was coming home.
 In initial observations by the owner it seemed like Jaytee had foreknowledge based on his moving from the house to the porch.
 Sometimes Jaytee went to the porch when Pam was coming home, but there were plenty of times when Jaytee went to the porch with no connection to Pam at all.
 Wiseman et al. insisted on testing the claim by actually counting the number of such behaviors and especially the length of time Jaytee would stay on the porch waiting for Pam to return.
 Under these conditions Jaytee went to the porch 12 times without correlation with Pam’s return.
 One explanation for this nonsignificant finding is that Jaytee was distracted by the neighbor dog in heat and thus went to the porch with something else in mind.
 Wiseman et al. returned months later and carried out two more experiments but failed to find any pattern between Jaytee’s behaviors and that of his owner.